-When conducting SEO, there are little or no limitations of theory and best approaches.
-The best runway is to undertake experimentations that eventually keep this business at growth.
-However, what we experience today as perfect practices, are the result of past encounters that includes failures and success – its the same thing with SEO.
+When conducting SEO on Google.com.sg, there are little or no limitations of theory and best approaches.
+The best runway is to undertake experiments that eventually keep this business at growth.
+However, what we experience today as perfect practices, are the result of past encounters that include failures and success – it’s the same thing with SEO.

 Machine learning, which includes Google RankBrain has been changing the face of SEO ranking for some time.
 At present, Google uses RankBrain during their search something that has continued to raise questions daily.
 People tend to ask whether RankBrain affects ranking and if so how does it happen.

 What we must ask ourselves is whether CTR and organic search ranking have any relationships in particular.
 People working with Google say that they use the click-through rate for ranking purposes.
 Ideally, this means they do, only that they do not use it as a direct signal.
-The question to ask is whether clicks possess an indirect outcome on Google search result.
+The question to ask is whether clicks possess an indirect outcome on Google.com SG search results.

 Designing an experiment that tries to find out if CTR controls SEO ranking is the best towards answering the above question.
 However, the challenge that hampers such an experiment is separating CTR from ranking itself.
 The only way to do is to try to extract the natural relationship that is between CTR and rankings.
 The process revolves around taking the difference present between organic searches CTR observed less the expected CTR.